 - Responsiveness – Since online information is now accessed by various devices with different-sized screens, it’s important that your web design be fully responsive.
 If your web pages do not resize automatically to work across all devices, browsers, and platforms, you will lose business opportunities.

-Common website functionality problems include the following:
+Common website functionality issues can include the following:

 Poor User Experience

-(Website design problems)
+(Web design problems)

-(WordPress can help improve your website results!)
+(WordPress can improve your website results!)

 Learn about WP themes here: